When to start weaning

 In other words, do not delay introducing eggs, fish, pasteurised dairy, gluten/wheat, sesame and nuts.

 This advice stands even if someone in your home other than your baby has a food allergy to one of the above food allergens.

 If your baby has early onset eczema or has another food allergy, then introducing eggs and peanuts earlier than the official 6 months, alongside other weaning foods may help reduce the risk of your baby developing allergies to these foods.

 When introducing eggs as part of weaning, make sure that it is thoroughly cooked, soft and mashed well.
 Start with very small amounts such as 1/4 baby spoonful early in the day with breakfast for example.

 Allergy testing can help identify babies who are at a very high risk of developing a food allergy.

-It doesn’t prevent your baby from allergies and unnecessarily delaying introducing high allergenic foods whilst you wait for an appointment, for example, could potentially increase your baby’s risk of developing an allergy to that food.
+It doesn’t prevent your baby from allergies and unnecessarily delaying introducing weaning foods that are also high allergenic foods when waiting for an appointment, for example, could potentially increase your baby’s risk of developing an allergy to that food.

-The best course of action is to consult with a medical professional and paediatric dietitian.
+The best course of action is to consult with a medical professional and your paediatric dietitian.